 Some must read economic news from Court's ruling on gay marriage

-A same-sex marriage supporter waves a rainbow flag in front of the U.S. Supreme Court on March 26, 2013 in Washington, D.C., as the Court takes up the issue of gay marriage.
+A same-sex marriage supporter waves a rainbow flag in front of the U.S. Supreme Court.

 Update 10:30am EST, June 26, 2013: In a 5-4 ruling, the Supreme Court has struck down the Defense of Marriage Act (DOMA), a federal law which denies same-sex couples federal benefits.
 And has ruled that the decision on California's Prop 8, banning same sex marriage, was made incorrectly because the private party that brought the case didn't have legal standing.